Telephone exchange names: European numbering plans

 Virtually every telephone exchange in Europe was named after a single village, town, or city but sometimes a geographical feature (e.g. The Lizard) or region (e.g. Scillonia for the Isles of Scilly) would be used for rural areas.
-However, in the largest cities it was clear as early as the 1880s that several exchanges would be needed.
-These were usually given names reflecting a district of a city, for example Holborn in London, Docks in Manchester, Leith in Edinburgh, or in some cases an apparently entirely unrelated name, e.g., Acorn or Advance in London, Pyramid in Manchester, and Midland in Birmingham.
-However, ACTon (Oak Town) would have clashed with BATtersea so its exchange was named ACOrn because of the acorns shown on its Coat of Arms.
-ADVance was originally BEThnal Green but was quietly renamed (same holes in the dial) because many tailors were based there to reduce their overheads, but men's outfitters in the West End didn't want their expensive suits having labels referring to an East End area they considered unfashionable.
+In the largest cities it was clear as early as the 1880s that several exchanges would be needed.
+These were usually given names reflecting a district of a city, for example, in the U.K., Holborn in London, Docks in Manchester, Leith in Edinburgh, or in some cases an apparently entirely unrelated name, e.g., Acorn or Advance in London, Pyramid in Manchester, and Midland in Birmingham.
+Conflicts were resolved by choosing alternate names.
+For example, ACTon (Oak Town) would have clashed with BATtersea; its exchange was named ACOrn because of the acorns shown on its Coat of Arms.
+ADVance was originally BEThnal Green but was renamed (identical pulls of the dial) because many tailors were based there to reduce their overheads, but men's outfitters in the West End did not want their expensive suits showing labels referring to an East End area, which they considered unfashionable.

 As automated systems were introduced starting in the late 1920s, the first three letters of these names were used in the numbering plans for those exchanges.
 The 3L-4N system was notably used in the capital cities Paris and London, both examples of the big-city problem.
 Large cities served by many manual exchanges could only be converted to automatic operation gradually, which required a logistics of operating both types simultaneously for several years.

 Telephone directories for these cities showed the first three letters of the exchange in bold capital letters, when all seven digits were to be dialed.
 For example, a subscriber number for Scotland Yard on London's Whitehall exchange was shown as "WHItehall 1212".

 If the first three letters were capitalized but not bolded, e.g., HAYes 1295, the caller would dial the first three letters only, and when connected to Hayes ask the operator for the local number.
 Later, Coded Call Indicator working equipment was installed at some manual exchanges so that the caller could dial all seven digits, and the required number would be displayed to the operator.

 In the United Kingdom, the first Director exchange in London, Holborn Tandem, was cutover in 1927; preceded by any necessary changes in the London area, e.g. changing some exchange names and making all local numbers 4N (4-digit).
 As each digit is represented by three letters, the same network normally cannot have exchanges named BRIxton and CRIcklewood, which both correspond to 274.
 However, London had a few examples (e.g. DREadnought/FREmantle, DUKe/FULham, LEYtonstone/KEYstone) typically because the exchange served a district away from the geographic area or the numbers were used in exhibition centres.